 So, what are your kids actually learning when they’re pretending to dance like a flamingo or stretch like a mermaid?

 Let’s talk about the obvious one first – they’re gaining strength, agility, flexibility and coordination every time they step foot into the studio.
 Those seemingly silly games the teacher is guiding them through have been meticulously planned to disguise basic dance techniques and principles in a way that makes them easily digestible for young dancers.
 Even if you doubt they’ll continue with dance as they get older, they’re learning basic body mechanics that they’ll carry with them forever.
 Muscle memory is REAL.
+Dance can help set up our kids for physical success later in life, no matter what they choose to do.
 Dance class is helping them develop gross and fine motor skills, proprioception and spatial awareness.
 All these major developmental skills will serve them well when they start or return to school!

 Young dancers are also learning the very basics of musicality – recognizing and keeping track of patterns and rhythms, labeling the mood of a specific piece of music and even just enjoying the music itself.
 Music (and of course dance) is a fundamental part of our being.
 The more aware we are of what we’re hearing and how it makes us feel, the easier we’ll be able to manage our own emotions as we grow older.
 And, if your little one ever takes up piano lessons or band class in school you’ll be glad they’re starting with a basic understanding of music.